xanderbilla/enternflix-api/README.md

-# Enternflix API Documentation
+# 🎬 Enternflix REST API

-## Overview

-Enternflix API is a customizable API built using Spring Boot that integrates with The Movie Database (TMDb) API and uses MongoDB for data storage.
-This API allows you to fetch and manage movie-related data efficiently.
+🚀 Enternflix REST API is the backend service for the Enternflix streaming platform (a Netflix clone).
+Built with Spring Boot and Spring Security, this API provides secure and scalable endpoints to support a production-ready application.

 ## Features